The Covid-19 Impact on the Pharma Sector

 - Novartis evaluating its existing products for treating malaria and pneumonia and explore if they can be utilized.

-Explore the innovative and promising but unproven mRNA
+Explore the innovation and promising but unproven mRNA

 - Recently, Pfizer announced a joint venture with BioNTech to distribute its COVID-19 vaccines.